Endometriosis Specialist Melbourne | Create Health | Endometriosis Clinic

 Endometriosis

 Endometriosis is a common condition that affects women, typically from mid to late teens up to menopause.
 Up to 1 in 10 women may be affected by the disease during their fertile life.
-Unfortunately, there is a strong association between endometriosis and infertility and we see a lot of this at Create Health.
 Up to 4 in 10 women who suffer infertility even without any symptoms of the condition may be diagnosed with endometriosis.

 What is Endometriosis?